 A strategic leader and problem solver, Bussel has been the program officer on National Academy of Sciences workshops (“Dynamic Relationships between Biology, Environment and Early Childhood Development on Rise of Childhood Obesity”).
 She is a keynote speaker at national meetings and serves on the National Academy of Sciences Early Care and Education Innovation Collaborative and the Active Living by Design advisory committee.

-She received an MPH in behavioral sciences/health education from the University of Medicine and Dentistry of New Jersey-School of Public Health, and a BA in English literature from the University of Michigan.
+Previously, Bussel held research positions at Rutgers University-School of Public Health and the University of Pennsylvania.
+She received an MPH in behavioral sciences/health education from the Rutgers University School of Public Health, and a BA in English literature from the University of Michigan.